sindresorhus/globby/readme.md

 Returns an array of objects in the format `{ pattern: string, opts: Object }`, which can be passed as arguments to [`node-glob`](https://github.com/isaacs/node-glob).
 This is useful for other globbing-related packages.

+Note that you should avoid running the same tasks multiple times as they contain a file system cache.
+Instead, create a new tasks list to ensure that file system changes are taken in consideration.

 #### patterns

 Type: `string`, `Array`